 From right outside the cottage regular buses run to Brixham, Paignton, Torquay, Totnes & Newton Abbot.
 They also travel to Kingswear where ferries cross over to Dartmouth which is ideal for the busy season when parking is busy or if you wish to indulge in a holiday tipple!!
-(15mins to Dartmouth - bus & ferry).
-Trains also run to & from Totnes, Paignton or Newton Abbot and can be accesses by buses from the cottage.
+(10mins to Dartmouth - bus & ferry).
+Trains also run to & from Totnes, Paignton or Newton Abbot and can be accessed by buses from the cottage.
 (Paddington to Penzance line)

 The South Hams is a district situated on the South Devon coast with a wonderful outdoor environment.
 Its rivers & estuaries offering beautiful scenic views as well as sailing & ferry trips between towns, nearby Dartmoor and its surrounding areas & long coastal walks with a range of beaches suited to either sun seekers or dog walkers.
 The area also prides itself on its local food & drink with a huge range of eateries offering local quality food, regular food fayres & an abundance of local producers.
 Fresh seafood is caught locally and offered from the markets or local restaurants.